visualcurrent/Notion-2-Obsidan/METHODOLOGY.md

 Aside from Notion comments.
 This guide will give you full internal link and backlink integration for your content in Obsidian.

 # The Notion Export
 Out of the box, the export files that Notion provides do not migrate to Obsidian very well.
-All external links will work.
-But the hierarchical structure of your pages can only be navigated using Obsidian’s file explorer.
-None of the internal navigation links work, which also means there won’t be any backlinks or connections in Obsidian's Graph View.
-Embedded images also won’t show.
-All of this can be remedied in the following outline.
+All external links will work, but:

+- The hierarchical structure of your pages can only be navigated using Obsidian’s file explorer.
+- None of the internal navigation links work, which also means there won’t be any backlinks or connections in Obsidian's Graph View.
+- None of the content in your Notion tables will be viewable.
+- Embedded images also won’t show.

+All of this can be remedied by following the instructions below.
 Note however, that Notion comments do NOT appear to be included in their export files.

 Let's get started!